Kami/python-protobuf-cloud-datastore-entity-translator/README.md

 It exposes methods for translating arbitrary Protobuf message objects to Entity Protobuf objects which are used by Google Datastore and vice-versa.

-It supports all the native types except GeoPoint as supported by the Google Datastore.
+It supports all the native which are supported by the Google Datastore.

 ## Why, Motivation